MonitorControl/MonitorControl/README.md

 _* With some limitations - full functionality available on macOS 11 Big Sur or newer._

-Note to f.lux users: the app is now compatible with [f.lux](https://justgetflux.com) as well - please activate `Avoid gamma table manipulation` under `Preferences` » `Displays`!
-This step is not needed if you use Night Shift.

-## Supported hardware
+## Supported displays

-* Most modern LCD displays from all major manufacturers supported implemented DDC/CI protocol via DisplayPort, HDMI, USB-C or VGA to allow for hardware backlight control.
+- Most modern LCD displays from all major manufacturers supported implemented DDC/CI protocol via DisplayPort, HDMI, USB-C or VGA to allow for hardware backlight control.
-* Apple (and LG-Apple) displays and built-in displays are supported using native protocol.
+- Apple (and LG-Apple) displays and built-in displays are supported using native protocol.
-* LCD and LED Televisions usually do not implement DDC, these are supported using software alternatives to dim the image (some higher-end sets are able to translate this into hardware backlight dimming).
+- LCD and LED Televisions usually do not implement DDC, these are supported using software alternatives to dim the image (some higher-end sets are able to translate this into hardware backlight dimming).
-* OLED or mini/micro-LED displays and televisions are fully supported using gamma table manipulation (this is a no-compromise solution for this class of displays).
+- OLED or mini/micro-LED displays and televisions are fully supported using gamma table manipulation (this is a no-compromise solution for this class of displays).
-* DisplayLink, Airplay and Sidecar are supported using shade (dark overlay) control.
+- DisplayLink, Airplay and Sidecar are supported using shade (dark overlay) control.

+Dummy compatibility:

+- The app is compatible with [BetterDummy](https://github.com/waydabber/BetterDummy) mirrored sets.
+- The app is compatible with mirrored sets that include a dummy dongle identifying as `28E850`

-Notable exceptions for hardware control:
+Notable exceptions for hardware control compatibility:

-* Some displays (notably EIZO) use MCCS over USB or an entirely custom protocol for control.
+- Some displays (notably EIZO) use MCCS over USB or an entirely custom protocol for control.
 These displays are supported with software dimming only.
-* The HDMI port of the 2018 Intel Mac mini and 2020 M1 Mac mini prohibit DDC communication.
+- The HDMI port of the 2018 Intel Mac mini and 2020 M1 Mac mini prohibit DDC communication.
 Software control is still available.
 We recommend connecting the display via the USB-C port (USB-C to HDMI dongles usually work).
-* DisplayLink docks and dongles do not allow for DDC control on Macs, only software dimming is available for these connections.
+- DisplayLink docks and dongles do not allow for DDC control on Macs, only software dimming is available for these connections.

+Note to f.lux users - please activate `Avoid gamma table manipulation` under `Preferences` » `Displays`!
+This step is not needed if you use Night Shift.

 ## How to help

+- You can greatly help out [by financing the project with your donation or by being a Sponsor](https://opencollective.com/monitorcontrol)!
-Open [issues](https://github.com/MonitorControl/MonitorControl/issues) if you have a question, an enhancement to suggest or a bug you've found.
-If you want, you can fork the code yourself and submit a pull request to improve the app.
+- Open [issues](https://github.com/MonitorControl/MonitorControl/issues) if you have a question, an enhancement to suggest or a bug you've found.
+- If you want, you can fork the code yourself and submit a pull request to improve the app (Note: accepting a PR is solely in the collective hands of the maintainers).

 ## Localizations